gieemek/Sun-and-Moon-script-for-Habpanel/README.md

 You need to:
 - add *astro:sun* Thing based on *astro* binding.
 - create Sun_Azimuth Item (Number:Angle) and link it with the *position#azimuth* channel of *astro:sun* Thing
+Note: If you want to have the wind arrow on the SVG drawing you need to have Wind_Angle Item too (optional).

 ### Shell
 You need to install *python3*: